dj-wasabi/helm-zabbix/README.md

       secretName: www.example.com
 ```

-We need to update the `www.example.com` with the actual FQDN and the secret name that you used in the previous commands.
+We need to update the `www.example.com` with the actual FQDN or name you have for the secret name that you created in the previous command.

 ## proxy-db-secret

 This secret `server-db-secret` contains the username/passwords for accessing the database used by the `Zabbix Proxy`.
+If you don't need to deploy the Proxy (Zabbix Proxy is disabled default), you can skip this step.
 Please check [dependencies](#dependencies) and make sure you have either a `MySQL` or a `PgSQL` running.

 Once you have that running, please create the following secret:
 ```